 Credit risk arises from the potential that a counterparty will fail to perform its obligations.
 The Association's credit risk is primarily attributable to its accounts receivable.
-The accounts receivable represents annual charges not collected from members and other accounts receivable from Brookfield and rentals.
+The accounts receivable represents annual charges not collected from members and other receivables from Brookfield Residential.
 The risk is mitigated due to the fact that the Association takes legal action on overdue accounts and places a lien on the property of the member and will collect the annual charge upon sale of the home if the member chooses not to pay the annual charge.
 The Association also has a number of members which minimizes the concentration of credit risk.